 - Print Reserves – Print Reserves holds textbooks and other materials provided by faculty for students to check out for 2 hours, providing access to all students in the course. (not OER but may save textbook costs for students in need)

 Need help with electronic reserves, print reserves, or streaming media?
-Please refer to the Course Reserves webpage for submission forms or contact email@example.com for additional information.
+Please refer to the Course Reserves webpage for submission forms or contact firstname.lastname@example.org for additional information, or reach out to openCI Co-Coordinators (email@example.com or firstname.lastname@example.org)

 The librarians at Broome Library can assist faculty to cultivate materials for an electronic course pack reader.
 This could be considered in substitution of a traditional purchased textbook, while individualizing the course and maintaining currency in your discipline.